-About the JMEC Program
+About the JMEC Business Program in Tokyo

 The Japan Market Expansion Competition (JMEC) is a business training program in Japan designed to foster the development of foreign businesses (project clients) in Japan while strengthening the business skills of up-and-coming executives (participants).

 JMEC brings together highly motivated mid-career professionals willing to challenge themselves and companies in need of a business plan for their activities in the Japanese market.
-The core of the program is a competition in which participant groups compete to create the best business plan for their respective company clients, the project clients
+The core of the program is a competition in which participant groups compete to create the best business plan for their respective company clients, the project clients.

 If you are a company in need of a business plan for your Japan market entry or expansion activities, or a Tokyo-based individual looking to gain quality business training in Japan, then JMEC is for you.
-To find out more about how the program works, please click here.
+To find out more about how the program works, please click HERE.